sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

 no  sage_scripts-2.8.12 STATUS: no progress yes scipy-20070817 yes scons-0.97
-no  singular-3-0-4 STATUS: no progress yes sqlite-3.3.17.p1 no  symmetrica-2.0.p0 STATUS: libsymmetrica-dev package works.
+no  singular-3-0-4 STATUS: Fails to configure ... yes sqlite-3.3.17.p1
+no  symmetrica-2.0.p0 STATUS: libsymmetrica-dev package works.
 Should we package symmetrica itself too? no  sympow-1.018.1.p3 STATUS: packaged.